PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: Detailed Runtime Analysis

 To provide a transparent account of the computational costs associated with different selection methods, we present a detailed breakdown of the wall-clock runtime in Table~\ref{tab:time}.
-All experiments were conducted on NVIDIA A100 80G GPU, and time was measured in hours.
+All experiments were conducted on an NVIDIA A100 80GB GPU, and time was measured in hours.

 The table decomposes the total pipeline duration into two key phases: \textbf{Data Selection} (the cost of the selection method itself) and \textbf{Visual Instruction Tuning} (the cost of fine-tuning the model on the selected data subset).